Amiel-Kimsey/Amiel-Kimsey/README.md

 - 👀 I’m interested in Findiing a job in the tech field
 - 🌱 I’m currently learning node.js
 - 💞️ I’m looking to collaborate on any projects that can help me in the long run
-- 📫 How to reach me here or amieltheman17@gmail.com
+- 📫 How to reach me here or My Personal GMAIL: amieltheman17@gmail.com
 - 😄 Pronouns: He/She
 - ⚡ Fun fact: I used to be a roblox devloper who had a concurent player base of 500+